 I have since worked in a therapeutic capacity within a variety of mental health facilities, schools, multidisciplinary centres, and hospitals.
 I have had the privilege of working with a variety of populations and have developed an insight into the use of photographs with those living with addiction, autism, PTSD, anxiety, and abuse.
 I am so thankful to be in a profession that allows me to help others recognize the gifts they possess and the potential that life holds.
 Through my own creative process, education, and practical experience, I have learned the importance of creativity in self acceptance and forgiveness.

-Honors Graduate D.V.A.T.I., Art Therapy from the Vancouver Art Therapy Institute, Vancouver, BC
+Honors Master's Level D.V.A.T.I., Art Therapy from the Vancouver Art Therapy Institute, Vancouver, BC

 Honors BFA, Bachelors Degree in Fine Arts/Still Photography, Minor in Child Psychology, Ryerson University, Toronto, ON

 CAMP CAMERA - 15 years operating CAMP CAMERA offering educational photography programs to children and youth within Ontario.